alexbrumwell/Honours_project/Y-chromosome/Y-chromosome_code.md

 The first I will be using is a non-repetitive Male specific region from Wallner et al., 2017.
 It is 1.6 Mbp in total.
 To download it, I use NCBI and search in Genbank for its ID (PRJNA353919).
 Then I open the associated FTP directory and copy the link for the ".fna.gz" file.
 In the cluster, I use `wget -P /chosen_directory/ <copied_link>` to download the assembly directly into my directory.
 This reference file is called "GCA_002166905.2_LipY764_genomic.fna".

-I will also be mapping onto a number of specific Y-chromosome genes like
+I also want to map to a number of specific Y-chromosome genes, in order to avoid repetitive areas.
+So I read the list of genes they used in Felhel et al., 2019: AMELY, SRY, TSPY, USP9Y, UTY, ZFY.
+Check table (file:///C:/Users/asus/Downloads/03011table1.html) from Paria et al., 2011 to find Genbank IDs to download the genes. --> In the end, Barbara said that this was unecessary as there is little to no variation in horse Ychromosome genes.

 ## Creation of sample list
 First I check the pedigree of the indivudals that each sequence is from to see which are male.
 Then I make a list of all the male Exmoor, horse and Przewalski sequences and save this in a text file called *List_ychromosome.txt*.
 I add the file path for read 1 of each FASTQ as a correspoding second column